smellyshovel/vite-vue-starter-slave/README.md

 ## Usage

-**Read the master repo's [Rationale](https://github.com/smellyshovel/vite-vue-starter-master#rationale) first**.
+**Read the master [Rationale](https://github.com/smellyshovel/vite-vue-starter-master#rationale) first**.
 The Todo UI example from there is referenced below.

+**If this slave-lib implements the sub-slaving pattern, go to the next nested slave.**

 1. Clone the repo
 2. Rename the folder to "todo_ui"